-The Textiles Program created the Lia Cook Jacquard Residency to support CCA alumni in the production of experimental and innovative work using the jacquard loom as their primary tool.
+In 2013 the Textiles Program created the Lia Cook Jacquard Residency to support CCA alumni in the production of experimental and innovative work using the jacquard loom as their primary tool.
 It was named in honor of internationally known artist, weaver, and long-time CCA Textiles faculty member Lia Cook.

 Indira Allegra (BFA 2015) was the sixth annual Lia Cook Jacquard artist in the residence.
 She works with tension as creative material to investigate themes of haunting and memorial.
 Allegra is active in a range of fields including sculpture, performance, writing and installation.

 Indira has been a visiting artist at Southern Denmark University, and Mills College and is a former Tag Lecturer at East Carolina University and Shelly Osborne visiting artist at UC Berkeley.